se3ya/CustomPosters/Thunderstore/README.md

 ---

 ## Features
 - Overrides the vanilla posters in the ship with your own images.
-- Supports multiple poster packs.
+- Supports multiple poster packs at once.
+- Supports most of the image formats and `.mp4` video format.
-- Ability to enable/disable packs and posters, change chances of the packs and posters, change volume, max distance and aspect ratio of `.mp4` posters via config file.
+- Ability to enable/disable packs and posters, change chances of the packs and posters, toggleable networking, change volume, max distance and aspect ratio of `.mp4` posters via config file.
-- Compatible with **ShipWindows**, **2 sToRy ShIp** and **WiderShipMod**.
+- Compatible with **ShipWindows**, **2 sToRy ShIp**, **BiggerShip**, and **WiderShipMod**.
-- Optimized to prevent texture leaking.
+- Posters and video playback is synchronized with clients.
+- Maximum optimization.
 - [**PosterCropperTool**](https://github.com/se3ya/PosterCropperTool) allows to crop posters that are made for **LethalPosters** so they can be compatible with **CustomPosters**.
   - *Sizes of the posters will be slightly incorrect after cropping!*